moechofe/lowresrmx/asset.dev/manual.md

     end sub
     call print_score

 This program will produce the error: "variable not initialized".
-The program can't access the variable `score` inside the `print_score` proceduce.
+The program can't access the variable `score` inside the `print_score` procedure.

-One option is to pass the variable to the proceduce.
-Two changes must be made for that.
+One option is to pass the variable to the procedure.
+Two changes MUST be made for that.

-1. User need to add a parameter to the proceduce declaration:
+1. Users need to add a parameter to the procedure declaration:

         sub print_score(s)
             print "score",s
         end sub

-2. User also need to add an argument to the proceduce call:
+2. Users also need to add an argument to the procedure call:

         call print_score(score)

-When the proceduce `print_score` is called, the argument `score` is passed to the proceduce inside the `s` argument.
+When the procedure `print_score` is called, the argument `score` is passed to the procedure inside the `s` parameter.

 Corrected program: